-Irving Shipbuilding says Norman e-mails unfairly malign company
+Irving Shipbuilding says Norman e-mails malign company

 E-mail correspondence with Mr. Fraser suggests Vice-Adm.
 Norman was critical of the four top executives at Irving Shipbuilding.
 In one e-mail, the admiral referred to them as the “four horsemen of the apocalypse,” a derogatory reference to malignant forces in the Bible: war, pestilence, famine and death.

-In a statement released Friday, Irving said the emails are upsetting.
-“We are obviously offended by the characterization of Irving Shipbuilding and our executives that have been disclosed in emails released with the RCMP affidavit.”
+In a statement released Friday, Irving said the e-mails are upsetting.
+“We are obviously offended by the characterization of Irving Shipbuilding and our executives that have been disclosed in e-mails released with the RCMP affidavit.”

-The company, which says it has built more than 80 per cent of Canada’s naval vessels, said it’s also worried that the emails “appear to suggest the exchange of sensitive information in the middle of what should have been a fair, open and transparent process to provide a critical capability for Canada’s navy.”
+The company, which says it has built more than 80 per cent of Canada’s naval vessels, said it’s also worried that the e-mails “appear to suggest the exchange of sensitive information in the middle of what should have been a fair, open and transparent process to provide a critical capability for Canada’s navy.”

 Vice-Adm.
 Norman was the commander of the navy when the Harper government awarded the contract, without competition, to Davie in 2015 in a move that was criticized as vote-pandering in Quebec.
 Soon after taking power in November, 2015, the Trudeau Liberals put the supply-ship project on hold after receiving a letter of complaint from Irving Shipbuilding, which already had a multibillion-dollar contract to build a fleet of warships for the navy.